lxander42/PKM-Public/2AREAS/PRODUCTIVITY/My Productivity System.md

 ## The scope of the system
 People generally have an amorphous idea of what constitutes productivity - I have distilled it down into these tools for myself:
-- A todo list: a place to capture anything and everything you are going to get done.
+- A todo list: a place to capture anything and everything you plan to get done.
-- A calendar: what you are going to do at certain times.
+- A calendar: what you are will do at certain times.
-- A file organization structure: where references, resources, and files can be found.
+- A file organization structure: where references, resources, and files are located.
 - A notes app: to hold all of your written notes on projects and other things.
 - A bookmark management system: to hold all the web links you access regularly.
 - An email client: self explanatory.